About

 Vice President

-Dr Susan Nikakis, currently works for Melbourne Archdiocese Catholic Schools (MACS) where she recommends improvements such as pedagogical changes to cater for the education of gifted students.
+Dr Susan Nikakis currently works for Melbourne Archdiocese Catholic Schools (MACS) where she recommends improvements such as pedagogical changes to cater for the education of gifted students.
 She supervises Doctoral students at the University of Melbourne and is the current Vice President of the Victorian Association for Gifted and Talented Children (VAGTC).
 Susan has written and edited four books centred on the education of gifted students.
 She has delivered papers and keynote addresses at both international and national conferences.
-She believes that catering for the learning needs of gifted is a matter of justice.
+She believes that catering for the learning needs of the gifted is a matter of justice

 Claire Reid